hashicorp/consul/website/source/intro/getting-started/connect.html.md

 [natively integrate with Connect](/docs/connect/native.html) for optimal performance and security.

 -> **Security note:** The getting started guide will show Connect features and focus on ease of use with a dev-mode agent.
 We will _not setup_ Connect in a production-recommended secure way.
-Please read the Connect reference documentation on security best practices to understand the tradeoffs.
+Please read the [Connect production guide](/docs/guides/connect-production.html) to understand the tradeoffs.

 ~> **Windows Support**: The proxy management feature was designed to run on all platforms but has a known issue on the Windows platform at Beta launch preventing it from starting proxy processes.
 This will be fixed in a future release.